AEgIS experiment: AEgIS experimental setup and physics

-In the second phase of the AEGIS experiment, starting from 2021 after AEgIS has been successfully connected to the new antiproton deceleration and storage ring ELENA, the Rydberg antihydrogen atoms will be channeled into a beam, which then will pass through a series of matter gratings, the central piece of a Moiré-deflectometer.
-The antihydrogen atoms will ultimately hit onto the surface of a position and time-resolving detector, where they will annihilate.
+In the second phase of the AEGIS experiment, starting from 2021 after AEgIS has been successfully connected to the new antiproton deceleration and storage ring ELENA, the Rydberg antihydrogen atoms will be channeled into a beam.
+In an arrangement known as a Moiré deflectometer, the beam will then pass through a series of matter gratings before striking an imaging detector.
+Antihydrogen atoms that come in contact with a grating will annihilate upon doing so; those that pass the gratings will form a diffraction pattern captured by the imaging detector at which they too will annihilate.

+At each grating and at the final imaging detector, a structure of plastic scintillators and set of silicon photomultipliers are installed, to detect the approximate quantity of ionizing radiation produced by annihilation at each grating and at the final imaging detector.
+This set of detectors is called Scintillator Assemblies to Reveal Annihilations, or SARA.

-Areas behind the gratings are shadowed, while those behind the slits are not.
-The annihilation locations reproduce a periodic pattern of light and shadowed areas.
+The annihilation locations at the imaging detector reproduce a periodic pattern of light and shadowed areas.
 This pattern is highly sensitive to small vertical displacements of the anti-atoms during their horizontal flight - the Earth's gravitational force on antihydrogen can thus be determined with high precision, initially aiming at 1%.